 Zipline – Jump on a zipline and make like Tarzan on a thrilling ride through the trees.
 Boyne Highlands and Boyne Mountain both offer full-blown zipline adventures guaranteed to get your heart pumping.
 That close to the trees, it’s impossible to miss fall’s reds, oranges and yellows invading the greens of summer.

 Bike – You say you prefer to travel on two wheels over your two feet?
 No worries.
 Take a leisurely ride on the Boyne City to Charlevoix Trail, the mostly flat North Western State Trail, or the brand new Boyne Valley Trail that runs between Boyne City and Boyne Falls and takes you to all the other outdoor fun at Boyne Mountain.
-The Little Traverse Wheelway, a favorite for many, is open this year, but with a couple of key closures due to erosion.
+The Little Traverse Wheelway, a favorite for many, is open this year, but with a mile and a quarter closure due to erosion.
 Mountain bikers will find plenty of terrific opportunities to work up a sweat on several trails, too, including the newly completed Tanton Family Working Reserve on the east side of Petoskey.

 Color yourself happy and head to the Petoskey Area this autumn.
 Bring your mask, a great attitude and the urge to explore the various shades of fall.